 Good day, ACT scholars!
 Today I’m going to talk about something I know you’ve avoided exploring for some time: ACT math topics.
 The ACT Math section can be scary.
 All those ACT Math concepts to learn…Seriously, if I had to take the ACT Math test right this minute, I would freak out.

 But don’t let my first reaction scare you.
 It doesn’t mean I can’t guide you through the test’s content.
 Just don’t ask me how to do any of it, and we’ll be fine.
 In this article, I’ll explore the 5 most frequently tested ACT Math concepts and the topics they cover.
 I’ll also provide you with tons of resource links to help you expand your mathematical knowledge.
-First, a disclaimer: This list does not cover trigonometry questions.
-If you want to know the basics, this is the article for you.
-If you’re shooting for a 36, please check out our trig posts.